How to say 'no' to executives (without killing your career)

 Silence.

+Then, an exhale from the far side of the table.
 A pen tapped.
 Someone scribbled a note.
 A few exchanged glances, recalibrating.

 MJ leaned back, unfazed.